lalithu/so-you-just-run/about.markdown

 Catch my training progress and connect with me on [Strava](https://www.strava.com/athletes/62506000)!

+Animations and scientific visuals improve conceptual understanding by showing dynamic processes and relationships, making learning clearer and more interactive when compared to trying to learn from a set of static images.
+I primairily utilize Python to create dynamic visualizations that simplify complex scientific and mathematical concepts, making them more accessible and easier to understand.
+With the help of libraries such as `Numpy`, `Matplotlib`, `Plotly`, and others, I bring abstract ideas to life with engaging, interactive graphics.

+Check out my [Github](https://github.com/lalithu) profile!

-I love listening to music while running, some of my favorite artists and bands are Joji, Cage the Elephant, The Backseat Lovers, and The Beatles.
+I love listening to music while running and pretty much any other activity I can think of, some of my favorite artists and bands are Joji, Cage the Elephant, The Backseat Lovers, and The Beatles.

 Check out my playlists on [Spotify](https://open.spotify.com/user/lalithu?si=9e969c5544f141eb)!